rohithateappple/MegaGridDocumentation/docs/welcome/about.md

 MegaGrid is the ultimate grid solution for developers looking to create immersive, grid-based gameplay while maintaining high performance in large, open-world environments.

-## Known Issues

-Tile Editor Mode has missing icons.
-This is due to static plugin paths, it will be fixed immediately.

 ## Performance Note {#performance-note}
 !!! note